Best Tide Pooling Spots Near San Francisco

 Settle in, grab a cozy beverage, and let’s get started!

-Intertidal zones are coastal areas that are underwater at high tide and exposed to the air at low tide.
-They form one of the most diverse and extreme habitats on Earth, where marine organisms must adapt to dramatic shifts in temperature, moisture, and wave action.
-These zones support a rich array of life and are ideal for tide pooling.
+Intertidal zones are coastal areas that are underwater at high tide and exposed to air at low tide.
+They form one of the most diverse and extreme habitats on Earth — where marine life must adapt to dramatic shifts in temperature, moisture, and wave action.
+Different zones host different species depending on what they can tolerate and their ability to compete with neighbors.

 Source: NOAA: Intertidal Zone Facts